Nelson, British Columbia: Print

-The Nelson Daily News was a local newspaper which began publishing in 1902.
-In 2010, it was announced the paper would shut down following a final edition to be published July 16, 2010.
+The Nelson Daily News was a local newspaper that began publishing in 1902.
+In 2010, it was announced the paper would cease publication, with the final edition of the newspaper published on July 16, 2010.
 The closure occurred shortly after the Nelson Daily News acquisition by Black Press, which purchased the paper from Glacier Media Inc.

-Black Press owns the Nelson Star, now published weekly.
+Black Press prioritized the publication and circulation of the Nelson Star, which is published twice-weekly, on Wednesdays and Fridays.
+It started being published twice-weekly in 2010.
+The Nelson Star now circulates to over 9,000 recipients.